ibm-cloud-docs/messages-for-rabbitmq/getting-started.md

 ## Step 2.
 Clone the Hello World sample app from GitHub
 {: #clone-sample-app}

-Clone the Hello World app to your local environment from your terminal by using the following command:
+Use the following command to clone the Hello World app to your local environment from your terminal:

 ```sh
 git clone -b node git@github.com:IBM-Cloud/clouddatabases-helloworld-cloudfoundry-examples.git